 Skills / Requirements

-- Provide mentoring, life and social skill building, psychosocial rehabilitation living skills training, respite, individual and family counseling, crisis intervention and stabilization, behavior management, intensive wraparound to children and their families in their home and in community-based settings.
+- Provide mentoring, life and social skill building, psychosocial rehabilitation living skills training, respite, individual and family counseling, crisis intervention, and stabilization, behavior management, and intensive wraparound to children and their families in their home and in community-based settings.
 Family Support Counselors who are Master’s Level Therapists may provide clinical services and psychotherapy for the purpose of assessment, diagnosis, and treatment.

 - In collaboration with each child and family, support services to families, youth, and adults, that meet the following 12 Arizona Principles: Collaboration with the family, youth, and adult; Emphasis on achieving functional outcomes; Collaboration with others, including participation in unified assessment, planning and service approaches when families, youth, and adults are involved with multiple systems; Access for families, youth, and adults to a comprehensive array of sufficient behavioral health services to meet their needs; Best practices; Most appropriate setting; Timeliness; Services tailored to the family, youth, and adult; Stability in placements; Respect for the family's, youth’s, and adult’s unique cultural heritage; Independence, and; Connection to natural supports.

 - Deliver at least 40 hours of work per week, with a goal of 30 hours directing client contact, which includes case management as needed.
 Productivity standards are established annually.
 Complete all tasks agreed upon by the timelines given.